Onesso/RentRight/README.md

 SimpleTestCase example
         create calc.py inside app/app dir, write an addition function inside, this is the function we'll be testing create test.py inside app/app dir, wite the write the test that will test the calc.py function.

+Unittest.mock => is a situation where you a different code or function than the intended one to prevent wastage of resources
+        (MagicMock/Mock) = Replaces real objects
+        patch - Overrides code for test

+APIClient based on the django TestClient -> we can make requests, check result and even override authentification

+Overview of using the APIClient
+        1. import APIClient
+        2. Create TestClient
+        3. Make request
+        4. Check result

+Problems associated with testting
+        indetation of different test methods
+        every test method must start with a prefix "test"
+        when grouping test in a directory an __init.py__ is compulsary ImportError - this occurs when there is both test directory and test.py

+### ** Database configuration

+                        architecture:

+                          DOCKER COMPOSE
+    Database(PostgreSQL) <|             |> APP(Django)

+Docker compose will set the network connectivity between the application and database
+Volumes - this is how we store persistent data using docker compose.
+It maps a directory in container to our local machine

+1. open docker-compose.yml and add the database service take two services i.e. app(django) and db(PostgreSQL)
+    the enviroment variables used in the app and db is for establish a connection to the database.